-Eavesdropping on brain cell chatter: Novel tools learn how astrocytes listen in on neuronsApril 16th, 2014 in Neuroscience /
+Eavesdropping on brain cell chatter: Novel tools learn how astrocytes listen in on neuronsApril 16, 2014 in Medicine & Health / Neuroscience

 Everything we do—all of our movements, thoughts and feelings – are the result of neurons talking with one another, and recent studies have suggested that some of the conversations might not be all that private.
 Brain cells known as astrocytes may be listening in on, or even participating in, some of those discussions.
 But a new mouse study suggests that astrocytes might only be tuning in part of the time—specifically, when the neurons get really excited about something.
 This research, published in Neuron, was supported by the National Institute of Neurological Disorders and Stroke (NINDS), part of the National Institutes of Health.